CZagrobelny/new_sanctuary_asylum/README.md

 - feature tests to cover the main pathways through the app

 ## Contributing
+1. Contact Christine at newsanctuary.tech@gmail.com to request access to the Trello board (backlog) and github repo.
-1. Select a story from the Trello board: https://trello.com/b/nSt2qssz/new-sanctuary
+2. Select a story from the Trello board: https://trello.com/b/nSt2qssz/new-sanctuary
-2. Create a feature branch off master.
+3. Create a feature branch off master.
-3. Complete feature with tests!
+4. Complete feature with tests!
-4. Check CircleCI to make sure tests are passing.
+5. Check CircleCI to make sure tests are passing.
-5. Make a pull request and tag CZagrobelny to review.
+6. Make a pull request and tag CZagrobelny to review.
-6. CZagrobelny will leave feedback and merge into master upon approval of the pull request.
+7. CZagrobelny will leave feedback and merge into master upon approval of the pull request.

+## Questions?
+- Questions about a Trello card, leave a comment tagging '@Christine Zagrobelny'
+- Questions about a PR, tag CZagrobelny in a comment on the PR
+- Other questions, email newsanctuary.tech@gmail.com